SHampton22/Travel-Tracker/README.md

-  I created a travel tracking application that allows a user to see the information on their past, current and pending trips.I utilize a login page with username and passwords that are unique to the user.
+  I created a travel tracking application that allows a user to see their past, current and pending trip information.
+I utilize a login page with username and passwords that are unique to the user.
 I used a local server and incorporated fetch request to GET and POST data.
 Error handling was added to both fetch GET and POST requests to catch errors that may occur from either request.
 Features added allows users to see all data displayed in a visually pleasing manner.
 I utilized dayjs to format and standardize dates that are used throughout to conform dates.
 The user can search for trips using inputs and text fields to search for a sepcific a vacation.
-After the user submits all provided fields and they click submit, a photo of the specified placed appears with the amount of lodging cost and flight cost.
-It will also show the estimated cost for that specific trip.
-The user then has the option to book that trip or go back and search for a new trip.
-I added a helper function file to house functions that are use mulitiple times throughout the project to keep my code DRY.
+After the user submits all provided fields and they click submit, a card of the specified trip appears in the pending trip section with the selected trip inputs and estimated trip cost.